- Teaching in italian

 Communications, Networks, Statistical Signal Processing.

 The course provides an overview of modern communication principles and techniques, and how they are composed into "systems".
-The focus is on multiuser wireless systems, in particular mobile cellular networks from 2G (GSM) to 4G (LTE) and next-generation (5G), and (geo)localization systems.
+The focus is on multiuser wireless systems, in particular mobile cellular networks from 2G (GSM) to 4G (LTE) and 5G, satellite and localization systems.

 Knowledge and understanding.
 Students must have a solid background with a broad spectrum of basic knowledge of digital communications and systems: